Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 And that’s pretty much as much of the immune system the government cares about.

-Although, there’s still a lot more to explain.
+However, there’s still a lot more to explain.

 We haven’t even gotten to innate immunity yet…

-We’re still covering the first half of humoral immunity… which is cellular immunity…
+We’re still covering the first half of humoral immunity, which is cellular immunity…

 “Cellular immunity occurs inside infected cells and is mediated by T lymphocytes.
 The pathogen's antigens are expressed on the cell surface or on an antigen-presenting cell.
 Helper T cells release cytokines that help activated T cells bind to the infected cells’ MHC-antigen complex and differentiate the T cell into a cytotoxic T cell.
 The infected cell then undergoes lysis.”

-While Cellular immunity sounds like an immunity system inside the cell and in a perfect world would protect your cells… that would actually be called “intracellular immunity,” which honestly, we should be putting a lot more focus into than we are…
+While Cellular immunity sounds like an immunity system inside the cell and, in a perfect world, would protect your cells… that would actually be called “intracellular immunity,” which, honestly, we should be putting a lot more focus into than we are…

 Cellular immunity doesn’t really create a happy ending for the infected cell…